ryangomberg/ryangomberg/README.md

 A brief (and ideal) timeline can be summarized by the series of steps:
 - Now: Look into internship and/or work opportunities.
 Work on side-projects.
-- Summer 2025: If applicable, work in an internship program and/or entry-level job.
+- Summer 2025: If applicable, work at an internship program and/or entry-level job.
 Work on side-projects and prepare for SOA Exams.
-- Fall 2025 - Summer 2026: Take SOA Exams; work in an internship program and/or entry-level job.
+- Fall 2025 - Summer 2026: Take SOA Exams; work at an internship program and/or entry-level job.
 - Fall 2026+: Continue working, or start a Master's program at SDSU or UCSD.
 Participate in any university driven research in Applied Mathematics.

 #### Technical Skills: R, MATLAB, Python, Excel, LaTeX